aaaaaa123456789/libplum/docs/formats.md

 (This is consistent with the APNG specification requiring engines to "render the next frame as quickly as possible".)
 Likewise, when generating a file, if the first frame's duration is 0, it will be excluded from the animation.
-(Since other frames cannot be excluded from the animation, a duration of 0 has no special meaning for other frames and will be converted like any other value.)
+(Since other frames cannot be excluded from the animation, a duration of 0 has no special meaning for other frames and will be converted like any other value.
+However, a duration of 0 will never be adjusted to compensate for cumulative rounding errors in previous frames.)

 The maximum loop count supported in a [`PLUM_METADATA_LOOP_COUNT`][metadata-constants] metadata node is `0x7fffffff`;
 higher values will be treated as 0 (i.e., infinity) when generating a file.